2 people found this helpful

 How to get red wine out of carpet

-When there’s red wine on carpet piles, the first thing you have to do is act quickly.
-That means jumping into action and making sure you deal with the spillage before it has a chance to set in.
-First up, here’s what you need to get red wine out of the carpet:
+When there’s red wine on the carpet, the first thing you have to do is act quickly.
+Don’t worry – your carpet won’t be instantly ruined the second that red wine touches it – just try to deal with the spill before it has a chance to set in.
+Here’s what you need to get red wine out of the carpet:

 - Kitchen towels